Rparakh24/Rparakh24/README.md

 - **Ga4+GSC Remote MCP Server**:<br> Engineered a remote mcp server with OAuth2.0 authentication and integrated razorpay for payments.
 Helps in querying ga4 and gsc in natural language using claude.ai. (usecase: make a visual representation of july 2024 vs july 2025 reports)
 - **Meta Ads MCP Server**:<br> Built using meta ads library and apify scrapper, scrapes the data of ads.
 Helps in competitor analysis and ideation for new content using claude. (usecase: get me the deep analysis of headout meta ads)
-- **Shopiy MCP Server**:<br> Developed a mcp server to present shopify dashboard data to end users just through their natual language queries. (usecase: get me today's sales)
+- **Shopify MCP Server**:<br> Developed a mcp server to present shopify dashboard data to end users just through their natual language queries. (usecase: get me today's sales)
 - **Retrieval-Augmented Generation**:<br> Scrapes the data using firecrawler and creates a user friendly interface to chat using the context of provided data only.

 ### Manifested Project(want to work on these projects)